 We use a number of industry standard tools as part of our design process:

-- Abstract - secure, version controlled hub for our designs
+- Abstract - version controlled hub for designs, design hand-off and developer specs tool, and client feedback/collaboration

 - Sketch - digital design toolkit (this is where most of the magic happens)